 This program consists of core courses in counseling and psychology, a minimum of 880 hours of fieldwork, and a full major in biblical studies.

-The effects of addictions devastate individuals, families and communities.
+communities.
 If you desire to participate in God’s redemptive work liberating people enslaved to destructive behaviors and healing the relationships damaged by those behaviors, this program will prepare you to serve with skill and compassion.

 Graduates will have met all educational and experiential requirements to become a Licensed Drug and Alcohol Counselor (LADC) in Minnesota.
 Students must pass a state-administered exam before licensure is granted.
 LADC professionals are employed in counseling centers and in out-patient and in-patient treatment centers.